Eligibility and forms

 Completing the Declaration of Intent Form lets us know you intend to pursue the certificate.
 Once we receive this form, we will update your official transcript to show that you have matriculated into the certificate program and we will add you to the appropriate email group.
 This will allow us to communicate with you throughout the certification process.

-We recommend students declare their intent in the certificate early for planning purposes as core courses for the certificate may sometimes conflict with core courses in the primary academic program.
+We recommend students declare their intent in the certificate early for planning purposes as courses for the certificate may sometimes conflict with core courses in your home degree program.

 During your last semester, apply for graduation from both your degree and certificate program through Wolverine Access.
 This step is crucial to the degree audit and record keeping process.
 Failure to do so will cause delays and will move your graduation term to a later date.
 Students must declare intent first in order to apply to graduate from a certificate.